ibm-cloud-docs/storage-scale/data-transfer.md

 ### Pros
 {: #pros-storage-scale}

-The pros of this approach include:
+The Pros of this approach include:

 *   Users can build a common namespace across locations and automate the flow of file data.
 *   Users can duplicate data for disaster recovery purposes without suffering from wide area network (WAN) latencies.